reactiveui/ReactiveUI.Validation/README.md

 }
 ```

 > **Note** Keep in mind that `INotifyDataErrorInfo` is only supported via XAML binding.
-ReactiveUI binding doesn't use the inbuilt classes of the WPF.
+ReactiveUI binding doesn't use the inbuilt classes of WPF.

 When using a `ValidationRule` overload that accepts an observable, please remember to supply the property which the validation rule is targeting as the first argument.
 Otherwise it is not possible for `INotifyDataErrorInfo` to conclude which property the error message is for.